 - Find many to many tables in entity-relationship which explains the company procedure and convert them into dimensional model reality tables.
 This table contains data comprised of the fact table and a dimensional table with numeric values and unique key attributes.

 - The reality table is a representation of a dimensional model that shows many to numerous networks between finite measurements.
 This results that foreign keys in reality tables share many to numerous that is a countable relationship. most of this table falls under exchange based tables

-- The last step in designing star schema is to de-normalize the residing tables into measurement tables.
+- The last step in designing the star schema is to de-normalize the residing tables into measurement tables.
 The mandatory key is to make a duplicate key.
-This key relies on the reality table which helps in better understanding.
-Find the date and time from entity-relationship design and fil the dimension table.
+This key relies on the reality table, which helps in better understanding.
+Find the date and time from the entity-relationship design and fill the dimension table.
 Dates are saved as the date and time stamps.
-A date dimension column represents the year, month or date or time
+A date dimension column represents the year, month or date or time.